mikaelsundell/automator/resources/AppStore/privacy-policy.md

 ## Third party services

-Automator includes software developed by third parties.
+Jobman includes software developed by third parties.
 We fully acknowledge and respect their copyrights and terms of use.
 Below is a list of the libraries we use and their respective copyright notices:

 - **App icon:** Copyright flaticon.com
 - **Giflib:** Copyright (c) 1997 by Eric S. Raymond.
 All rights reserved.